heygent/embanalysis/thesis/src/02-implementation.md

 );
 ```

+: SQL schema for the storage layer. {#lst:sqlschema}

+\clearpage

 ## Extracting and Sampling

 Extraction is performed by downloading models using HuggingFace's Transformers
-library, which provides simple download and deployment of popular open source
+library, which allows for download and deployment of popular open source models.
-models.

 ```python
 class HFEmbeddingsExtractor: